 Well, the answer is, my proof above IS a fine proof – and yet it isn't.
 It depends!

-It IS a fine proof if it was SPOKEN to someone while pointing to the various parts of the image.
+It is a fine proof if it was SPOKEN to someone while pointing to the various parts of the image.
 But it isn't the best proof if it was written in a book.
 You probably had to spend some time figuring what I meant by "this line" and "that angle"!

-Proving before high school: justify and consider the 'why'
+Proving before high school: justify and consider the "why"

-For example, when you are showing them how the multi-digit multiplication works and WHY it works (2 × 371 is the same as 2 × 300 + 2 × 70 + 2 × 1), you are proving - or maybe we should say "justifying".
+For example, when you show students how and WHY multi-digit multiplication works (2 × 371 is the same as 2 × 300 + 2 × 70 + 2 × 1), you are proving, or "justifying" something.